How Does a Person Get a Peace Bond On Another Person?

-An Order For a Peace Bond For the Purpose of Helping to Provide An Added Sense of Safety and Security to a Person That Has Reasonable Fear That Another Person May Act Harmfully May Be Issued By a Court In Accordance to the Process Provided Within Section 810 of the Criminal Code.
+A Peace Bond to Help Ensure the Safety and Security of a Person Who Holds a Reasonable Fear For the Behaviour of Another Person May Be Issued By a Court In Accordance to the Process Provided Within Section 810 of the Criminal Code.

 Understanding the Peace Bond Process Per Section 810 of the Criminal Code Used For Purpose of Security and Safety